A-Star100/A-Star100.github.io/README.md

 Because I deleted my Microsoft Clarity project (but left everything you *need* to set it up), I will give you a tutorial.

 1. Go [here](https://clarity.microsoft.com), then log-in/sign up, *then* set up a project with your desired URL.
 For example, "myusername.github.io" or a different URL.
-2. Copy-paste the installation code you were given into the file "msclarity.js" in the "with-msclarity-tracking" branch.
+2. Copy-paste the installation code you were given into the file "msclarity.js" in the "with-ms-clarity-tracking" branch.
 The file was added for ease-of-use and faster recreation of tracking.
 **That's it!
 No cost, no struggling stuff, nothing hard!
 Just relax!**

 ### Maintenance